 Sangalaki is also home to many turtles which nest on the island, as well as whale sharks that feed around nearby fishing platforms known as ‘bagans’.
 Given its location so close to the equator, the wet and dry seasons prevalent in much of Indonesia have less impact around Sangalaki and the island can be dived all year round.
 However for the best weather we would recommend visiting between March and October when there is little rain, and timing you stay for the dark of the new moon for the best chance to see whale sharks as well as the manta rays.

-Great for: Snorkeling and diving with resident rays at Manta Avenue and Manta Parade.
+Great for: Snorkeling and diving with manta rays at Manta Avenue and Manta Parade.

 Best time to visit: Year round, but the best weather is from March to October.

-The deep seas around the islands of Lembongan, Cenida and Nusa Penida, just off Bali’s southeastern coast, are home to an extraordinary proliferation of marine life - including large numbers of reef manta rays that are reliably encountered around the islands throughout the year.
-School of these graceful animals gather to feed on the plankton brought in by the strong currents that sweep past the islands every day, as well as visit ‘cleaning stations’ at several known locations along Nusa Penida’s rocky south coast.
-Here the manta rays queue up to have parasites and dead skin removed from their bodies by small fish and divers have an amazing chance to get close to these stunning animals.
-If divers are lucky, they may well see one of Penida’s unusual ‘black morph’ manta rays that have lost a lot of their white markings and are almost completely black.
+Witness manta rays at Nusa Penida as they visit ‘cleaning stations’ at several known locations along the rocky south coast.
+Here, manta rays queue up to have parasites and dead skin removed from their bodies by small fish, and divers have an amazing chance to get close to these stunning animals.
+If divers are lucky, they may well see one of Nusa Penida’s unusual ‘black morph’ manta rays, that have lost a lot of their white markings and are almost completely black.

-During the summer months between June and September, cold water upwellings create perfect conditions for the manta rays, as well as the extraordinary Mola mola.
-Divers have a very good chance of encountering Mola mola around Nusa Penida and Lembongan on a deep dive in the morning, then heading to Nusa Penida’s manta ray sites in the afternoon to complete an amazing big-fish ‘double whammy’ in a single day!
+During the summer months between June and September, cold water upwellings create the perfect conditions for manta rays, as well as the extraordinary mola mola.
+Divers have a very good chance of encountering mola mola around Nusa Penida and Lembongan on a deep dive in the morning.
+Then, head to Nusa Penida’s manta ray dive sites in the afternoon to complete the perfect big-fish ‘double whammy’ in a single day!

-Best time to visit: Year round, June to September has cold water upwellings and is the best time of year for Mola mola.
+Best time to visit: Year round, June to September has cold water upwellings and is also the best time of year for mola mola.

-Best place to stay: Hai Tide Beach Resort is built right on the beach on Lembongan Island and is the perfect base for divers in search of Mola mola, manta rays and much more.
+Best place to stay: Hai Tide Beach Resort is right on the beach on Lembongan Island - the perfect base for divers in search of manta rays and mola mola.

-Raja Ampat is fast becoming one of the best places in Indonesia to dive with manta rays, but because of its more remote location, it narrowly missed making it to our Top 5 manta ray destinations.
-As well as being home to some of the best reef diving on the planet, Raja Ampat has several dive sites where both reef and oceanic manta rays are seen on a regularly basis.
-In the north, the famous ‘Manta Ridge’ and ‘Manta Sandy’ sites are both very consistent for reef manta rays, and ‘Blue Magic’ often has visit oceanic manta rays.
+Raja Ampat is fast becoming one of the best places in Indonesia to dive with manta rays, but because of its more remote location.
+As well as being home to some of the best reef diving on the planet, Raja Ampat has several dive sites where both reef and oceanic manta rays are seen on a regular basis.
+In the north, the famous ‘Manta Ridge’ and ‘Manta Sandy’ dive sites are both very consistent for diving with manta rays, and ‘Blue Magic’ often has visiting oceanic manta rays.
 In the south, close to Misool, ‘Magic Mountain’ has both reef and oceanic manta rays - a unique experience for divers lucky enough to see both in a single dive!

 Great for: Diving with both oceanic and reef manta rays that can be reliably seen in the Dampier Strait and around Misool.